We have previously discussed the case of Marilyn Aldridge Ward or Stuart and Others v Amanda Elizabeth Croucher or Reid and Another CSOH 117A.

 This case dealt with the claims for damages under section 4 of the Damages (Scotland) Act 2011 by the three grandchildren of a man who died in a road traffic accident.
-The level of damages awarded to his two youngest grandchildren (they were 3 years old and in utero at the time of their grandfather's death) to compensate them for the loss of his society and guidance were significantly higher than previous awards in cases like this.
-The grandchildren who was 3 years old at the time of death was awarded £16,000 and the one unborn then was awarded £14,000.
+The level of damages awarded to his two youngest grandchildren (they were three years old and in utero at the time of their grandfather's death) to compensate them for the loss of his society and guidance were significantly higher than previous awards in cases like this.
+The grandchildren who were three years old at the time of death was awarded £16,000 and the one unborn then was awarded £14,000.

 Given this significant increase in the damages awarded to grandchildren, pursuers may well consider arguing in a fatal case that a child of a child of the victim, conceived after the victim's death, is a grandchild of the deceased under the 2011 Act and so entitled to damages for loss of society and guidance.
 Such a claimant would, of course, need to be born during the period that the deceased would have been expected to survive until, had the breach of duty leading to the death not occurred.